3 Mudroom Must-HavesMay 20, 2014

 There are a variety of different ways you can design and outfit your home, not the least of which is the mudroom.
-Obviously every room in your home is important, serving different functions and roles, but the initial impression that all of your guests receive when entering you home is in the mud room, an area which also serves several utilitarian functions.
+Every room in your home is important, serving different functions and roles, but the initial impression that all of your guests receive when entering your home is in the mudroom, an area which also serves several utilitarian functions.

 Additionally, your mudroom should have enough space for sitting.
 A bench or chairs are great to take off and put on shoes, rather than sitting down on the (possibly dirty if recently used) floor.
 A mudroom should comfortable for you and your guests, and that means seating, which means space for seating!